geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-09-08/meeting-transcript.md

 It's not super cold because we isolated the computers.
 Yeah, we used to be burning.
 It was costing us like $2,000 a month to just build a room.
 Just running the overrunning the HVAC to Google computers.
 But now we're just putting a fan.

 ##### **Chenyu** [[00:46:20](https://www.youtube.com/watch?v=5-0CYqlEE2c&t=2780)]
-Is it fine if we run all the bird training on all the tiny box in that room?
+Is it fine if we run all the bird training on all the TinyBox in that room?
 Is it OK?
 Should be.

 ##### **Geohot** [[00:46:28](https://www.youtube.com/watch?v=5-0CYqlEE2c&t=2788)]
 Should be.
 Yeah, yeah.
 Actually, if you want to stress this, now's a good time.
 No, I don't know.